hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_vibrant_galaxy_with_swirling_colors_and_stars_for__732a58fa-1a92-461d-b46a-4090fb8c7bd3-0_0.content.md

 ## Contact Us

 If you have any questions or comments about our blog, we'd love to hear from you!
-You can reach us at [email protected] or on Twitter [@universeblog](#).
+You can reach us at me@pavolhejny.com or on Twitter [@universeblog](#).
 Thanks for reading, and keep exploring the wonders of the universe!